ucsb-cs48-s20/project-s0-t1-budget/README.md

 To copy secrets to your new account, run `./uploadSecrets.sh`.
 You will need to run this command any time your secrets change.

-Once you've uploaded your secrets, run `now`.
+Once you've uploaded your secrets, run `now --prod`.
 The first time you deploy your app, you will be asked a few questions about the app.
 For most of the questions, you can hit enter to go with the suggested value, though you may want to choose your own app name.